rayalan/binary-adages/content/pages/profile-interview-answers.md

 That said, I do have a number of practices that help me keep up:

 * _Tangential learning._ While most of my research time goes into looking for targeted solutions to immediate problems, these resources often reference concepts or trends that I'm not familiar with.
 I use this as a prompt to learn more about a new trend or direction.
-* _[Thoughtworks TechRadar](https://www.thoughtworks.com/en-us/radar)_.
-This semi-annual snapshot of the tech landscape is a great way to follow trends.
+* _[Thoughtworks TechRadar](https://www.thoughtworks.com/en-us/radar)._ This semi-annual snapshot of the tech landscape is a great way to follow trends.
 * Resumes and interviewing.
 For over a decade, I've been involved in hiring processes.
-I get to hear from candidates what they have worked on, answer their questions, and see what skills they put on their resume.
+I get to hear from candidates what they have worked on, answer their questions, and see what skills they put on their resumes.
 While this approach suffers from selection bias (e.g., only people with certain skills apply), it still gives a lot of insight into trends.
-* _The annual Stack Overflow [Developer Survey](https://survey.stackoverflow.co/2023/)_.
-This is very high level, but does show major trends.
+* _The annual Stack Overflow [Developer Survey](https://survey.stackoverflow.co/2023/)._ This is very high level, but does show major trends.
 * _Coworkers_.
 I love to compare notes and thoughts with coworkers.
 Between their own interests, research, and backgrounds, I learn an incredible amount about trends.
 This is doubly true when talking to engineers in related but slightly different specialties, like data or machine learning.
-- _[Hacker News](https://news.ycombinator.com/)_.
-This is always a source of interesting ideas, often from areas I don't specialize in.
+- _[Hacker News](https://news.ycombinator.com/)._ This is always a source of interesting ideas, often from areas I don't specialize in.

 # Professional expertise